- Internal Audit

-Members of the Internal Audit Department hold various professional certifications, including Certified Government Auditing Professional and Certified Fraud Examiner.
+Members of the Internal Audit Department hold various professional certifications, including Certified Internal Auditor (CIA), Certified Fraud Examiner (CFE), Certified Internal Controls Auditor (CICA) and Certification in Risk Management Assurance (CRMA).
 Internal Audit operates under the guidance of professional audit standards and professional codes of conduct.
 It provides independent, objective, and unbiased assessments of Citrus County operations.
 The department applies a systematic and disciplined approach to evaluating operational, compliance, and fiscal risks.
 It also examines management’s control practices and assesses strategic business governance activities.

 As the audit function encompasses a large range of reviews, including highly specialized and technical subject matters, outside consultants are occasionally called upon to assist with audit engagements.
 Additionally, IAD may contract the services of external auditing firms and is responsible for the oversight of those engagements.

 Additional duties of the IAD include auditing guardianship plans, inventories and accountings.
 Enhanced guardianship audits and investigations may be required when indications of fraud, waste, abuse, and financial mismanagement are suspected.
 This oversight helps to protect the elderly, incapacitated adults, and minor children within our community who are served by Florida Guardianship Law.